shadyenapp/signatureVerificationServer/README.md

 ```Shell
 openssl dgst -sha256 -sign [private key] -out [signature] [file]
 ```
 The Client then takes the compressed tarball and sends it to the server.
+Note that the script must be named _script.sh_ and the signature file must be named _sig_ to match the code.
 ## Server
 The server takes the tarball recieved from the client, unzips it into _sig_ and _script.sh_.
 If the script is verified by the said signature, the server will run the script and exit.